 Garo Yepremian, 1973.
 He was All-Pro and the NFL's top kicker and was also All-Pro in 1971.
 Between Olindo Mare, 1999, and Pete Stoyanovich, 1992, it was a tough choice

 for the Second-team but

 we went with Mare and Stoyanovich gets the honorable mention.

 |Garo Yepremian.
 Credit PFJ|

 O.J.
-McDuffie, 1993, and Freddie Solomon, 1975 are one-two as the punt returners.
+McDuffie, 1993, and Freddie Solomon, 1975 are one-two as punt returners.
 McDuffie had 2 TDs in 1993 and while Soloman was a great returner, but it was hard to get publicity when Rick Upchurch and Billy White Shoes Johnson were in the same conference.
+Nonetheless, he

-Ted Ginn, 2009, gets the it based on his two touchdowns and Mercury Morris, 1970, averaged
+, 2009, gets it based on his two touchdowns and Mercury Morris, 1970, averaged nearly

 Agree?
 Disagree?
 Post in the comments section below.